pmckeown/dependency-track-maven-plugin/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/0e77d6dda095411ea178ce1246446188)](https://app.codacy.com/gh/pmckeown/dependency-track-maven-plugin?utm_source=github.com&utm_medium=referral&utm_content=pmckeown/dependency-track-maven-plugin&utm_campaign=Badge_Grade)

 # dependency-track-maven-plugin
 Maven plugin to integrate with a [Dependency-Track](https://dependencytrack.org/) server to submit dependency manifests and gather project metrics.
+Can be used within build pipelines to analyse the current project and optionally fail the build if vulnerabilities are found.

 #### Usage
 This maven plugin provides various functions relating to Dependency-Track, from uploading the Bill of Material, to